yetulaxman/containers-workflows/_hands-on/day2/blast.md

   ```

-  You can see that several proteins phosphate isoforms in the mouse proteins database match with protein phosphatase 1G (as expected)
+  You can see that several protein phosphate isoforms from mouse proteins database match with protein phosphatase 1G (as expected)